 If you plan ahead, you can arrange for a tour of the facilities, but the kids were fine with peeking in a window.

-Check back in the next few weeks for more posts about family-friendly things to do in Lincoln:
+Find more family-friendly things to do in Lincoln: